Records set in Huskies’ commanding 38-3 win over Ducks

 The former four-star prospect, who dazzled in last week’s 44-23 win over UCLA, was at it again.
 He took a handoff from Browning and broke a few tackles to score on a 58-yard touchdown with 2:17 left in the third.

-The Huskies rolled up 247 yards rushing, led by Gaskin’s 123.
-Browning had 204 yards on 11 of 19 passing with an interception.
+UW ran for 247 yards while Browning was 11 of 19 with 204 yards, two touchdowns and an interception.

+“It seemed like we kinda settled in on defense, you’d have to ask Keishawn (Bierria),” Browning said.
+“It seemed like they settled and weren’t getting anything then Dante returned the punt and that’s all she wrote.”

+Like Browning said, the Huskies’ defense found comfort after allowing a field goal.

 Ryan S. Clark: @ryan_s_clark